imaryamsamani-lang/Persian-Reciept-Order-Generator/README.md

-# Synthetic Receipt OCR Dataset Generator
+# Synthetic Order List OCR Dataset Generator

-A synthetic receipt data generation tool specifically designed for training Persian OCR models.
-This system produces realistic receipt-like documents with corresponding text labels, optimized for training vision-language models in OCR applications.
+A synthetic order list (لیست سفارش) data generator specifically designed for training Persian OCR models.
+This tool produces realistic, receipt-like documents with corresponding text labels, optimized for vision-language and OCR model training.
+The generated content includes randomized products, units, amounts, and additional textual phrases such as "لطفا ارسال کنید" or "با تشکر", creating diverse examples for robust Persian OCR training.

 ## Overview

-Training robust OCR models for Persian text requires diverse, high-quality annotated data that captures real-world variations in document appearance, text layout, and linguistic complexity.
-This generator addresses this need by synthesizing receipt documents with controlled variations in typography, layout, and visual appearance, creating a scalable training dataset for Persian OCR systems.
+Training accurate Persian OCR systems requires large, diverse, and annotated datasets that capture real-world variations in text, layout, and document appearance.
+Real order lists or receipts are often scarce or sensitive.
+This generator addresses this limitation by synthesizing order documents with controlled randomness, including:

+Randomly selected products

+Random units and amounts (may not be realistic)

+Multiple fonts and typographic styles

+Additional external phrases common in orders ("لطفا ارسال کنید", "با تشکر", etc.)

+By providing fully annotated synthetic documents, this tool enables scalable training of OCR models for Persian text recognition, even when real data is limited or unavailable.

 ## Key Features

-Persian-language focused – Primary support for Persian (Farsi) script with mixed English and numeric content
+Persian-language focused – Primary support for Persian (Farsi) script with mixed numeric and English content.

-Realistic receipt simulation – Generates document layouts mimicking real receipts, invoices, and orders
+Synthetic order simulation – Generates lists mimicking real order documents (لیست سفارش).

-Visual diversity – Randomized fonts, colors, background textures, and geometric transformations
+Visual diversity – Randomized fonts, colors, background textures, and geometric transformations.

+Text augmentation – Adds realistic contextual phrases common in orders to improve OCR robustness.

-Controlled distortions – Implements conformal warping and image preprocessing to simulate real-world degradation
+Controlled distortions – Applies warping, noise, and preprocessing to simulate real-world document degradation.

-Multiple orientations – Supports 0°, ±90°, and 180° rotations for orientation-robust training
+Orientation support – Supports 0°, ±90°, and 180° rotations for orientation-robust training.

-Training-ready format – Provides PyTorch Dataset and Collator implementations compatible with vision-language model training pipelines
+Training-ready format – Provides PyTorch Dataset and collator implementations compatible with vision-language pipelines.

-Dots.OCR compatibility – Specifically designed to interface with Persian OCR training frameworks
+OCR compatibility – Designed to integrate with Persian OCR training frameworks.

 ## Technical Architecture